-The maximum tax which can be deducted is 50% of the source income.
+The maximum tax which can be deducted is 50% of the source income

-HMRC will often try to collect tax on other income through your PAYE code but you may prefer to pay the tax through self assessment - contact us, as we can arrange for the adjustment to be removed.
+HMRC will often try to collect tax on other income through your PAYE code, but you may prefer to pay the tax through self assessment.
+For more information on this, please contact us, as we can arrange for the adjustment to be removed.

 If you are resident in Scotland you will pay Scottish income tax.
-In such cases your code will start with an 'S' to tell your employer to deduct tax using the Scottish income tax bands on your pay.
+In such cases, your code will start with an 'S' to tell your employer to deduct tax using the Scottish income tax rates and bands on your pay.